 In September 2011, Swift was allowed to withdraw his guilty pleas to rape and involuntary deviate intercourse based on the serious questions raised about Henderson’s examination of the victim.

-Swift went on trial on March, 2012.
-The state amended its charges to move the years when the assaults allegedly occurred to 2005 and 2006, instead of 2006 and 2007.
+Swift went on trial in March 2012.
+The state amended its charges to change the years when the assaults allegedly occurred to 2005 and 2006, instead of 2006 and 2007.

 The girl, by then 16 years old, testified that Swift had repeatedly assaulted her.